Subscribe to PrimaryEthics@Home to be notified when the next topics are posted.

 The Primary Ethics curriculum is designed to encourage students to evaluate one another’s views.
 We encourage students to engage in the process of reason giving, not just in support of their own beliefs, but also in voicing arguments that run counter to the views expressed by others.
 Students are encouraged to engage in critical dialogue, to voice disagreement – but not with the aim of one-upmanship or, as in a formal debate, to win a contest.
 Rather, the disagreement is to be seen as part of a genuinely collaborative process directed at understanding and progress towards truth.

 It goes without saying that shouting matches and ‘put downs’ are at odds with the process just described, and that is why one of the ground rules of ethics class is ‘No put downs’.

 This topic invites students to think for themselves about disagreement and, more particularly, about the distinction between what we will call ‘respectful’ and ‘disrespectful’ disagreement.
 Students are encouraged to think for themselves about:

-- (If not) what respectful disagreement looks More particularly, whether it involves
+- (If not) what respectful disagreement looks like.
+More particularly, whether it involves

 - Refraining from put downs, and